gsscoder/railwaysharp/README.md

 ## Reference

-It allows source inclusion in other projects.
+It allows also source inclusion in other projects.
 Just drop `ErrorHandling.cs` in your project tree or reference it using [Paket](http://fsprojects.github.io/Paket/).

 **paket.dependencies**
 ```